-Required Field Courses: AGEC 671 AGEC 695 MGMT 634 MGMT 636 MGMT 676 This course will be taught under the direction of the Chair of the student's graduate advisory committee.
+Required Field Courses: AGEC 671 AGEC 695 MGMT 634 MGMT 636 MGMT 676 This course will be taught under the direction of the Chair of the student's Graduate Committee.
 The Chair of the student's advisory committee can take an active role in teaching this class, allow students to take parts of AGEC 676 Frontiers in Applied Market Analysis, allow students to take directed readings from selected faculty, or any combinations of these alternatives.
 The Chair of the student's advisory committee may also allow the student to substitute AGEC 676 for AGEC 695.
 When the course is taught as an AGEC 695 course, the student will enroll in a section opened for the Chair of the student's advisory committee.
-Total Minimum Course Requirements45 Credits Research AGEC 691 Research 19 Credits Additional hours of coursework can replace research hours.
+Total Field Requirement......15 Credits Research AGEC 691 Additional hours of coursework can replace research hours.